 Red Cloud in Webster County, Nebraska — The American Midwest (Upper Plains)

 Location.
-40° 5.252′ N, 98° 31.171′ W. Marker is in Red Cloud, Nebraska, in Webster County.
-Marker is at the intersection of North Webster Street and 3rd Avenue, on the left when traveling north on North Webster Street.
+40° 5.464′ N, 98° 31.277′ W. Marker is in Red Cloud, Nebraska, in Webster County.
+Marker is on West 6th Avenue west of North Cedar Street, on the right when traveling west.
 Touch for map.
-Marker is on the southwest corner.
 Marker is in this post office area: Red Cloud NE 68970, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 14, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 327 times since then and 3 times this year.
+It was originally submitted on October 14, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 315 times since then and 4 times this year.
 Photos: 1, 2, 3. submitted on October 14, 2014, by Bill Kirchner of Tucson, Arizona. • Bill Pfingsten was the editor who published this page.